 Speed limits and right-of-way rules.

-AI-powered video analytics can monitor intersections and high-traffic aisles 24/7.
-The system can detect “forklift near miss” events and “vehicle enters no-go zones,” flagging unsafe interactions between vehicles and pedestrians in real time.
-Safety teams get instant alerts and can review incident clips, making it easy to identify problem areas and retrain staff before an accident occurs.
+Video AI can monitor intersections and high-traffic aisles 24/7.
+The system can detect “vehicle enters no-go zones” events, flagging unsafe interactions between vehicles and pedestrians in real time.
+Safety teams get real-time alerts and can review incident clips, making it easy to identify problem areas and retrain staff to reduce the risk of an accident.

 2. Falling Objects from Racks or Loads